Keeping families together

 Learning from and expanding existing relationships

 We're supporting the implementation of intensive response models in areas where strong relationships between us and community partners are already in place.
-These are supporting around 340 families and whānau to stay together across the country.
+These are supporting around 340 whānau to stay together across the motu.